Jodenee/Voyager/docs/API-Reference/Webhook.md

 The webhook's token.

 ???+ danger
     Never share this with anyone!
-As leaking this value to someone gives them full access to your webhook.
+If this value is made public all a malicious actor needs is your webhook's id which can be easily retrieved.
+Then you are at their mercy.

 <br />